LoopKit/loopdocs/docs/faqs/FAQs.md

 ## What happened to FreeAPS?

 [FreeAPS](https://www.loopandlearn.org/freeapsdoc) hasn't really had an owner to develop it for several years, but many depended on it.
 Because of that, the Loop and Learn team kept it on life-support.
 It was updated to include DASH, but that is the last expected improvement.
-It is strongly recommended the people switch to Loop 3.
+It is strongly recommended people switch to Loop 3.

 Many features people used with FreeAPS are now included in Loop 3 or can be added with customization.
 The dev branch has Libre support, see [Build Loop Dev](../version/build-dev.md).